Laurynas Birutis

-Laurynas Birutis (born 27 August 1997) is a Lithuanian professional basketball player for Žalgiris Kaunas of Lithuanian Basketball League (LKL) and the EuroLeague.
+Laurynas Birutis (born 27 August 1997) is a Lithuanian professional basketball player for Casademont Zaragoza of the Liga ACB.

 Professional career

-BC Žalgiris-2 and debut in the LKL (2014–2017)
+Žalgiris-2 and LKL debut (2014–2017)

 Birutis began his professional career when he signed with BC Žalgiris-2 in the summer of 2014.
 On 5 January 2016, he set a National Basketball League record with 23 rebounds in a game against BC Petrochema.
 Later that season, he won silver medals with Žalgiris-2 after losing the final game against BC Sūduva.

 On 14 April 2017, after dominating the second-tier National Basketball League by averaging 17.4 points, nine rebounds, 1.4 assists and two blocks per game, Birutis was invited to join Vytautas Prienai–Birštonas in the top-tier Lithuanian Basketball League.
 Birutis made a strong debut on 15 April 2017, scoring 17 points and grabbing four rebounds, but his team lost 92–89 after Justas Tamulis buzzer-beater.
 Two days later, he recorded his first LKL win 96-89 against Neptūnas Klaipėda and was the second-best Vytautas' scorer with 19 points and six rebounds.